drdaemos/xc5-docs/en/getting_started/step_1_-_creating_simplest_module.md

             return 'Your module description';
         }
     }
-    {% endraw %}{% endhighlight %}
+    ```{% endraw %}

     Change `namespace` section in this file and replace `<YOUR-DEVELOPER-ID>` and `<YOUR-MODULE-ID>` placeholders with your actual developer and module IDs.

 3. Define the `getDescription()`, `getModuleName()`, `getAuthorName()` methods so they would return your own module description, module name and module author.
 4. Re-deploy your store via the admin area of your X-Cart:
     ![]({{site.baseurl}}/attachments/524296/9437239.png?effects=drop-shadow)
 5. After the re-deployment process is over, your module will show up among the installed modules in your store's admin area.

 # Module creation via SDK

-1.  {% link "Obtain X-Cart SDK" ref_HMDeHiJ8#X-CartSDK-ObtainingX-CartSDK %}
+1.  {% link "Obtain X-Cart SDK" ref_HvrXVNvJ#X-CartSDK-ObtainingX-CartSDK %}
 2. Call {% link "create module macro" X-Cart-SDK_7864338.html#X-CartSDK-Creatingmodule %} with your developer and module IDs

 # Packing up your module